How to Fix WiFi connect error on Cafe CTS70DM2NS5 (Wall Oven)

 Why does my Cafe CTS70DM2NS5 keep showing a WiFi connect error even after entering the correct password?

-The oven may be struggling with a 5GHz network, as it only supports 2.4GHz connections.
-Switch your router to broadcast a 2.4GHz band and attempt to reconnect through the Cafe app.
+Your oven may be struggling with a 5GHz network since it only supports 2.4GHz connections.
+Switch your router to broadcast a 2.4GHz band and try to reconnect through the Cafe app.

 Do I need to reset the oven before reconnecting it to WiFi?

 Yes, performing a factory reset on the oven’s network settings often clears persistent connection errors.
-Hold the WiFi button for five seconds until the indicator light flashes, then reattempt setup.
+Hold the WiFi button for five seconds until the indicator light flashes, then attempt the setup again.

 Will fixing the WiFi error erase my saved oven settings?

 Resetting only the network settings will not affect your cooking preferences or custom modes.
-A full factory reset, however, will restore all settings to their defaults.
+However, a full factory reset will return all settings to their defaults.